Below are some examples of projects listed by type of activity or need expressed by clients.

 The CRCP funds two groups of researchers based on their career status—namely, established researchers who lead in their field (tier 1 Chairs) and emerging researchers who have the potential to lead in their field (tier 2 Chairs).
 Therefore, the study provides data that will address the following questions for each group of scholars within the research areas of each of the three councils:

-- Has CRCP funding contributed to increasing in the collaboration rate (national and international) of supported researchers?
+- Has CRCP funding contributed to increasing the collaboration rate (national and international) of supported researchers?

 - the number of papers produced by each researcher;